UniversalDependencies/docs/workgroups/newdoc/object_predication.md

 punct(1SG-doctor, .-5)
 ~~~

-# Other Remarks: Secondary predication, deficient paradigms, property predication, clause as a predicate...
+# Other Remarks: Property predication, clause as a predicate...

 Is the Turkish strategy Verbal, or Verbal Copula?
 In languages like Chinese it may be difficult to decide that the copula is verbal because the Chinese verbs do not inflect.